MasterCat3/ai-music-generator-idea/README.md

 Although I envision agricultural lands as the most important and practical implementation of an AI music generator, there are many other potential uses as well.
 The precise use and specifications of this AI system would depend on its implementation and personal choices by farmers and other persons using such technology, but would invlove at least the following:
 * High-quality speakers
-* A computer or robot of some sort that would select the songs/frequencies/melodies to be played and transmit them to the speakers.
+* A computer of some sort that would select the songs/frequencies/melodies to be played and transmit them to the speakers.
 I caution against the use of Wi-Fi or Bluetooth since many studies have found harmful effects on plants from radiofrequency radiation.
 * Human supervisors that can turn on/off the system and ensure that it is working properly

+If a farmer wants to help the AI to assess and improve its performance, the following technologies may play an important role in the system:
+* Cameras and sensors
+* Soil testing kits (may be administered by a farmer or a robotic assistant)

+The robotic assistants and/or farmers would report the data they collected to the central computer for the farm and the computer would crunch the numbers to assess the overall effects of the music production.

 Farmers may choose to opt out of sharing the data collected by the AI system to improve its performance and understanding.